Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics: Symmetric -triples for certain classes of flag manifolds

-\begin{remark} \textnormal{Due to Proposition \ref{GT} one can establish an one to one correspondence between symmetric $\fr{t}$-triples in the $\ell$-dimensional vector space $\fr{t}^{*}$ and triples of roots with zero sum:
+\begin{remark} \textnormal{Due to Proposition \ref{GT} one can establish a bijective correspondence between symmetric $\fr{t}$-triples in the $\ell$-dimensional vector space $\fr{t}^{*}$ and triples of roots with zero sum:

 This correspondence shows that Theorem \ref{chrysik2} is the formulation of Lemma \ref{carter} in terms of $\fr{t}$-roots.
-Also (\ref{onetoonee}) make possible the rewritting of the above results about synmmetric $\fr{t}$-triples for full flag manifolds, just in terms of roots.
-According to the decomposition (\ref{full}), we denote the triple associated to the submodules $\fr{m}_{\al}, \fr{m}_{\be}$, and $\fr{m}_{\gamma}$ of $\fr{m}$, by $\displaystyle { \gamma \brack \al \ \be}$.
-Then for example we have that} \end{remark}
+Also (\ref{onetoonee}) make possible the rewritting of all results about synmmetric $\fr{t}$-triples on full flag manifolds, just in terms of roots.
+For axample, based on Proposition \ref{numberfull}, one can denote the triple associated to the submodules $\fr{m}_{\al}, \fr{m}_{\be}$, and $\fr{m}_{\gamma}$ of $\fr{m}$, by $\displaystyle{ \gamma \brack \al \ \beta}$.
+Then} \end{remark}